mradazoury/Pump_it_Up_ML_project/readme.md

-# ML Proj
+# ML Proj Tasks

-## Data cleaning notes - hatem
+## Data prep

+### DONE

+- contstruction year => binning
+- scheme name
+  - irrelevant - elimanated

+### Not tackled yet

 - region and region code
-  - doesn't have the sae amount of categories
+  - doesn't have the same amount of categories
-- contstruction year
 - amount_tsh
-- scheme name
-  - irrlevat
+  - Lots os zeroes - doesn't make sense because if it's functional it can't have 0 "amount of water available to the water point"
+  - Impute the `functional/functional needs repair` zeroes with the median of the other amount_tsh that are functional (REVIEW FOR OVERFITTING)
 - water quality vs quality group
   - graph together to see patterns

-added some stuff
+- water point type / water point type group
+- extraction type / extraction type group / extraction class

+## DevOps

+- Set up AWS (Jupyter/Git integrations)